-The most common hurdle that IT and data management professionals within organizations face when trying to implement a new data governance program or expand
+The most common hurdle that IT and data management professionals within organizations face when trying to implement a new data governance program or expand an existing one is management indecision about whether to take action on the request for approval and funding.

 That indecision is usually based upon a correctable situation: The program's proponents aren’t being clear about what they're proposing.
 In many cases, they don't distinguish between "little g governance" – policies and controls that are embedded in processes, systems, data stores and data flows to ensure that data meets user expectations – and "Big G Governance" – the highly political negotiations, decision making and policy setting that informs and supports "little g” data governance.